 Now you can enjoy simulated 3D soundscape on your AirPods even though you’re actually listening to a two-channel stereo source.

-While the Spatialize Stereo feature enhances stereo sound for almost any app that produces it, including videos in the Photos app or songs on Spotify, native apps which don’t use Apple’s standard media player such as YouTube are unsupported (YouTube.com works though).
+The feature enhances stereo content for almost any app, including videos in the Photos app, songs on Spotify and so on.
+Native apps that bypass Apple’s standard media player such as YouTube are unsupported (YouTube.com works though).

-The Spatialize Stereo option is supported across iOS 15, iPadOS 15 and macOS 12 Monterey.
+Spatialize stereo is supported across iOS 15, iPadOS 15 and macOS 12 Monterey.

-How to toggle the Spatialize Stereo option on Mac
+How to toggle spatialize stereo option on Mac

-To use the option to spatialize stereo audio for a 3D-like sound experience, press and hold the volume control in Control Center to reveal a hidden toggle labeled “Spatialize Stereo”.
+To spatialize stereo content for a 3D-like sound experience, press and hold the volume control in Control Center to reveal a hidden “Spatialize Stereo” toggle.

 - Put on your AirPods Pro or AirPods Max.

 - Play some stereo or mono audio in an app on your device, like Music.